cbn-alpin/telegraf-execd-pg-custom/README.md

 ## How to use

 1. Copy the repo files to some location in the target system
+1. Create Python virtual env: `python -m venv ./venv`
+1. Enable virtual env: `source ./venv/bin/activate`
-2. Install dependencies (mentioned above)
+1. Install dependencies (mentioned above): `pip install psycopg2 pytz dateutils pytoml`
+1. Disable virtual env: `deactivate`
-3. Setup telegraf to run this plugin using execd.
+1. Setup telegraf to run this plugin using execd.

    Sample config snippet (assuming that the script is kept in `/etc/telegraf/scripts/pg_custom/`):